“Legacy is not leaving something for people. It’s leaving something in people.”– Peter Strople

 - Connect the Dots offers the chance for BVI youth to create their own podcasts and enhance technological skills, public speaking, and teamwork.

 - Peer Groups provide support and socialization around BVI topic areas such as Guide Dogs 808, Young at Heart Women’s Group, and Visionaries.

-This work benefits all people in Hawaii by reducing state funds needed to support our BVI clients as well as by freeing up family members from serving as caregivers, allowing even more people the chance to live up to their potential.
+For over 65 years, our services have been funded by the generous contributions from individuals, corporations, private foundations and other institutions.
+This makes it possible for us to support our BVI clients’ goal to achieve and maintain self-reliance.
 Always conscious of our resources, we find ways to make each dollar count by successfully completing our programs on time and on or under budget while never charging our clients or their families for our quality services.
 GDH has been managing its endowment for decades with a stellar record.

 GDH cannot exist without the support of the broader community.
 Financial investments like yours will allow us to continue to implement our state-of-the-art programs that ensure BVI people can excel in school, find meaningful employment, and age with dignity.
 GDH has already had a phenomenally successful journey, and we need your support in ensuring it continues for many decades to come.